dru-r/ao3-dbh-analysis/docs/index.md

 # AO3 Detroit: Become Human fanfic analysis
 Main blog program-800 with all the details maintained [here](https://program-800.tumblr.com).
-Feel free to drop any feedback there!
+Feel free to drop any feedback there via the ask!
+If you don't have a Tumblr and would rather I reply you directly via email, please include a name and your email in your ask.

 ## Available analyses:
 1. [Publishing frequencies in the fandom by month](dbh-pubfreqs.md)<br>